 Owners and their design teams are encouraged to meet with the DRC to discuss relevant issues prior to preparing a Preliminary Design or any proposed improvements on the lot.
-Although this meeting is not required, the meeting does provide the Owners and their design team necessary introductory information to initiate the design process.
+Although this meeting is not required, the meeting does provide the Owners and their design team with necessary introductory information to initiate the design process.
 The meeting will also allow for a discussion of the Owner's objectives and how those objectives will be achieved within the principals and standards established in the Caldera Springs Design Guidelines.
-If desired, A Pre-Design Meeting can be scheduled by calling the DRC Administrator at 541-593-4852.
+If desired, A Pre-Design Meeting can be scheduled by calling the DRC Coordinator at 541-678-2575.